Erkin Abdulla: Music style

-Erkin Abdulla is a Chinese musician, music style is Contemporary Folk, Uyghur pop and Flamenco.
-With his unique voice and superb guitar skills, his music has various elements.
-Erkin combined Uyghur folk and modern music styles to create a cross-cultural and borderless global music style.
-As a Uyghur musician, Erkin Abdulla has been focusing on the development of the Uyghur ethnic traditional music heritage.
-He has fully learned the ancient Uyghur Muqam – Dolan's artistic essence, created many songs with Uyghur ancient and modern elements, like “The Eagle of Tengri Tagh”, “The Thousand Caves” the best modern Uyghur music.
-Also, he consolidated, produced, performed and did the adaptations for the Pamir ethnic folk rhythms which are becoming extinct in recent years.
-He always dedicates his music works to enrich the Uyghur ethnic culture and make the music world more colorful.
+Erkin Abdulla writes in the styles of contemporary folk, Uyghur pop and flamenco, and both sings and plays guitar.
+Abdulla combines Uyghur folk and modern music styles to create a cross-cultural and borderless global music style.
+Abdulla focuses on the development of the Uyghur ethnic traditional music heritage.
+He has fully learned the ancient Uyghur Muqam and has created many songs with both ancient and modern Uyghur elements, such as "The Eagle of Tengri Tagh", "The Thousand Caves".
+He also consolidated, produced, and performed the adaptations for the Pamir ethnic folk rhythms, which are in danger of extinction.
+Abdulla states that he always dedicates his music works to enrich the Uyghur ethnic culture and desires to make the music world more colorful.

 Personal life

 Erkin Abdulla is married and the father of three children, two boys and a girl.
 The eldest child, a boy, is named Ilker Erkin; the second child, also a boy, is named Ilter Erkin and the youngest child, a girl, is named Zilale Erkin.